 2. 1 Corinthians 6:12 (NLT) You say, “I am allowed to do anything”—but not everything is good for you.
 And even though “I am allowed to do anything,” I must not become a slave to anything.

 Diets cannot reign in our hearts.
-Rather than using a food plan to tell you what to eat, prayerfully ask your Heavenly Father what He would have for you.
+Rather than getting stuck in food guilt, prayerfully ask your Heavenly Father what He would have for you.